Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

 \subsubsection{Knowledge Preserver}

 To investigate the effectiveness of EWC, we compare \model{} with \model{}-C which continually trains the model with conventional loss.
 As shown in Table~\ref{tab:complete} (after unlearning), \model{}-C achieves comparable DB Acc as Retrain.
-But it also shows a decrease in Test Acc by 62.14\% when compared with Retrain.
-This indicates that \model{}-C unlearns the target data, but also forgets some of the non-target data (catastrophic forgetting).
-As for comparison, our proposed \model{} utilizes EWC training to alleviate catastrophic forgetting.
+But it also shows a decrease in Test Acc by 62.38\% when compared with Retrain.
+This indicates that \model{}-C unlearns the target data, but also forgets some of the non-target data, which is a topical phenomenon of catastrophic forgetting.
+As for comparison, our proposed \model{} utilizes EWC training to alleviate catastrophic forgetting, limiting the impact of unlearning on the target data.